graphdrawing/gd2024/pages/registration.md

 Registration fees include welcome reception (on Tuesday, September 17), coffee breaks, lunches, and social dinner (on Thursday, September 19).
 Furthermore, the LIPIcs publication fees are covered by the registration fee.

+*For each paper presented at GD 2024, at least one author must be registered for the conference.*

 The fees for the PhD School only cover the participation at the lectures and the coffee breaks, meals are *not* included.

 |                             | Early  Registration (until 20.08.)  | Late Registration (from 21.08.)   |